ansible/ansible-ai-connect-service/ansible_ai_connect_chatbot/README.md

 ### npm run coverage

 Executes unit tests with code coverage reports.
-A text report are displayed on console and an HTML report is saved in the `coverage` subdirectory.
+The text version of the report is shown on the console, while the HTML version and the `lcov.info` file are saved in the `coverage` sub-directory.

 ## Test Chatbot in Local environment